 - Students interested in building a loft should request a Loft Guidelines & Waiver of Liability form from their residence hall director after moving into their hall.
 Click here for a Waiver of Liability Form.

 - Students should turn in their signed Waiver of Liability to their residence hall director upon completion of his or her loft.

 - The signed Waiver of Liability will be kept on file in the hall director’s office.
 If a signed Waiver of Liability is not submitted and approved, loft construction may not begin, or must be removed within 24 hours.

-- Please note that although all loft construction specifications may have been followed, final approval is made upon the discretion of the Office of Residence Life or its designee.
+- Please note that although all loft construction specifications may have been followed, final approval is made through the discretion of the Director of Residence Life or its designee.

 - Lofts may not be constructed in front of a window with less than 3 feet of clearance.

 - Lofts may not be constructed across an exit way.
 At least 3 feet of horizontal distance must be maintained between the loft and the exit.